mzjb/DeepH-pack/README.md

 ### One of the supported DFT packages
 One of the supported DFT packages is required to obtain the dataset and calculate the overlap matrix for large-scale material systems.
-The DeepH-pack supports DFT results made by ABACUS, OpenMX or FHI-aims and will support SIESTA soon.
+DeepH-pack supports DFT results made by ABACUS, OpenMX or FHI-aims and will support SIESTA soon.

 1. **ABACUS**: Install [ABACUS package](https://abacus.ustc.edu.cn)